Morris Kalliny, Rowan University

-Dr. Morris Kalliny is currently the associate dean at the College of Business and Public Administration at Eastern Washington University.
-Prior to joining EWU, Dr. Kalliny has taught and served as the business programs director at Missouri University of Science and Technology and taught at Saint Louis University.
-Dr. Kalliny has taught in undergraduate programs, MBA programs, Executive Master program and the PhD program.
-Dr. Kalliny has won several teaching awards including Best Graduate Faculty of the Year Award (2015), Best Professor of the Year (Executive masters) Award (2012), Outstanding Faculty of the Year Award (2010), Outstanding Teaching Award (2008) and Faculty Excellence Award (2007).
-Dr. Kalliny has published more than 70 refereed publications and won several research awards including The Nokyoon Kwak Faculty Research Award (2011), 2nd Best Paper Award (2012) and Best Paper Award (2015).
-In addition, Dr. Kalliny has also won the 2013 Service Award and Outstanding Academic Advisor Award (2008).
-Dr. Kalliny is passionate about teaching with a firm belief that education can and should transform the lives of students.
-Dr. Kalliny has lived and studied in three different continents and has a focus in international marketing both in teaching and research.
-Dr. Kalliny holds a PhD in international business and marketing from The University of Texas-Pan American and an MBA from Northwest Nazarene University and an undergraduate degree in business and education from Middle East University.
+Morris Kalliny is currently the associate dean at Rohrer College of Business at Rowan University.
+Prior to joining Rowan, Kalliny was associate dean at the College of Business and Public Administration at Eastern Washington University.
+Kalliny has taught and served as the business programs director at Missouri University of Science and Technology, and at Saint Louis University he taught in undergraduate programs, MBA programs, Executive Master program, and the PhD program.
+Kalliny has won several teaching awards including Best Graduate Faculty of the Year Award (2015), Best Professor of the Year (Executive masters) Award (2012), Outstanding Faculty of the Year Award (2010), Outstanding Teaching Award (2008), and Faculty Excellence Award (2007).
+Kalliny has published more than 70 refereed publications and won several research awards including The Nokyoon Kwak Faculty Research Award (2011), 2nd Best Paper Award (2012), and Best Paper Award (2015).
+In addition, Kalliny has also won the 2013 Service Award and Outstanding Academic Advisor Award (2008).
+Kalliny is passionate about teaching with a firm belief that education can and should transform the lives of students.
+Kalliny has lived and studied in three different continents and has a focus in international marketing both in teaching and research.
+Kalliny holds a PhD in international business and marketing from The University of Texas-Pan American and an MBA from Northwest Nazarene University and an undergraduate degree in business and education from Middle East University

 James Fisher, Saint Louis University